ArcelorMittal trying to make up lost time in Liberia -CEO

-RIO DE JANEIRO ArcelorMittal SA (ISPA.AS), the world's largest steel producer, is looking at ways to make up for lost time in the expansion of its Liberia iron ore project after the Ebola outbreak in the region, the company's head of iron ore said on Monday.
+RIO DE JANEIRO Nov 10 ArcelorMittal SA , the world's largest steel producer, is looking at ways to make up for lost time in the expansion of its Liberia iron ore project after the Ebola outbreak in the region, the company's head of iron ore said on Monday.

 ArcelorMittal will announce a new time frame for the project in the first quarter of next year, Kleber Silva, Arcelor's head of iron ore, told Reuters on the sidelines of a conference in Rio de Janeiro.